See where to stay in Florence — from cozy B&Bs to central hotels

 The Stibbert collection includes several pieces of artwork (among these is a painting by Botticelli), porcelain, Oriental and European clothing.

 When you visit the museum, you will be accompanied (but not with a guided tour) by the custodians.
 The visit starts approximately every hour for a maximum of 25 persons per tour.
-It is possible to reserve a particular timeframe, with a guided tour by one of the curators (cost is 150 Euro) plus the entrance fee for each participant.
-You can reserve your visit by writing an email to direzione@museostibbert.it.
+It is possible to reserve a private tour for a particular time and date, with a guided tour by one of the curators plus the entrance fee for each participant.

 The Park that Surrounds the Villa